Effective experience rating for large insurance portfolios via surrogate modeling: Estimation of the surrogate model

 Note that we can write such specific functional form as:

-which can be identified as a generalized regression model with Gaussian response and a log-link function, where the simulated credibility premiums $\hat{\Pi}_i^p$ are the response variable, $\log(\Pi_i)$ is an offset, and both $\mathcal{L}_i(\mathbf{Y}_n,\tilde{\theta}_i)$ and $n_i$ are features with a joint nonlinear effect.
+which can be identified as a generalized regression model with Gaussian response and a log-link function, where the simulated Bayesian premiums $\hat{\Pi}_i^p$ are the response variable, $\log(\Pi_i)$ is an offset, and both $\mathcal{L}_i(\mathbf{Y}_n,\tilde{\theta}_i)$ and $n_i$ are features with a joint non-linear effect.

-To estimate the parameters of this model, it is standard to minimize the mean square error (MSE) using any statistical learning techniques such as Additive Models, Neural Networks, Trees-based methods, etc. The MSE is given by $MSE= \frac{1}{M}\sum_{i=1}^M \left( \hat{\Pi}^p_i - \Pi_i\exp( g( \mathcal{L}_i(\tilde \theta_i), n_i ) ) \right)^2$.
+To estimate the parameters of this model, it is standard to minimize the mean square error (MSE) using any statistical learning techniques such as Additive Models, Neural Networks, Tree-based methods, etc. The MSE is given by $MSE= \frac{1}{M}\sum_{i=1}^M \left( \hat{\Pi}^p_i - \Pi_i\exp( g( \mathcal{L}_i(\tilde \theta_i), n_i ) ) \right)^2$.
 Gradient descent methods are commonly used to solve this optimization problem, which is not complex as only two features are involved.

-The quality of the interpolation can be evaluated by the coefficient of determination $R^2=1-\frac{MSE}{MST}$, where $MST = \frac{1}{M}\sum_{i=1}^M \left( \hat{\Pi}^p_i - \bar{\hat{\Pi}}^p \right)^2$.
-This measure seems to be a standard approach to the assessment of surrogate models.
-The coefficient of determination is always in the interval $[0,1]$, with 0 indicating poor interpolation and 1 indicating a perfect one.
-Therefore the fit can be easily interpreted in terms of percentages.
+Note that the least squares process is not heavily reliant on the normality of the premium estimator.
+Nonetheless, the latter does serve as motivation for this approach in contrast to other methods.